kchiou/capuchin_color_vision/README.md

 	An Excel spreadsheet with date, group, individualID, and ordinal dominance rank information

+* data/FPVDetailwithVirtualCBH_Duration(Min)_May30_2017.xlsx

+	An Excel spreadsheet with phenological information, mostly importantly a ripe fruit score (SimpleRipeFruitScore) and a SeasonID, the latter of which has values corresponding to the PhenologyID in other datasets.

 * data/energy.txt

-	Energetic information about fruits involved in this study
+	Energetic information about fruits involved in this study.
+The most important columns are the Conspicuity, Diameter, DryEnergy, and FinalEnergyRate.

 For questions regarding the data, contact [Amanda Melin](mailto:amanda.melin@ucalgary.ca).